-Do you know that over 600,000 people use the word “manger” on their LinkedIn profiles?
+Do you know that more than 16.5 million people use the word “manger” on their LinkedIn profiles?
 M-A-N-G-E-R, not manager.
 This is just one of many common typos that spell check won’t catch.

-(Note: this post was written in 2018 and updated in 2019.
-The problem is getting worse!)
+(Note: this post was written in 2018 and updated in 2020.
+The problem is getting order of magnitude worse!)

 Project Manger or Project Manager?

-Over 48,000 (as of 2019) of those poor souls are Project Mangers, I mean Managers, who have misspelled Manager as Manger:
+More than 54,000 (as of 2020) of those poor souls are Project Mangers, I mean Managers, who have misspelled Manager as Manger:

 The rest?
 Most likely other people who hold or have held a Manager title.